systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 removed along with it.

-A _UI application_ intended to show available boot options shall operate similarly to a boot loader, but might apply additional filters, for example by filtering the booted OS via the machine ID, or by suppressing all but the newest kernel versions.
+A _UI application_ intended to show available boot options shall operate similarly to a boot loader (and thus search both `$BOOT` and the ESP if different), but might apply additional filters, for example by filtering the booted OS via the machine ID, or by suppressing all but the newest kernel versions.

-An _OS installer_ picks the right place for `$BOOT` as defined above (possibly creating a partition and file system for it) and creates the `/loader/entries/` directory in it.
+An _OS installer_ picks the right place for `$BOOT` as defined above (possibly creating a partition and file system for it) and creates the `/loader/entries/` directory and the `/loader/entries.srel` file in it (the latter only if the directory didn't exist yet).
 It then installs an appropriate boot loader that can read these snippets.
 Finally, it installs one or more kernel packages.

 ## Boot counting